allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 | 2.968s                           | 0.912s                        |

 Kotlin v1.4 brought a much improved scripting integration.
-But until kotlin scripting interpreter isn't rich and versatile, Kscript will have been supported and developed.
+But until Kotlin scripting interpreter isn't rich and versatile, Kscript will have been supported and developed.

 ### Conclusion